jaantollander/masters-thesis/content/30_methods.md

 `:17627127:r01c01`
 : `job` field missing

-Furthermore, on the OSS `job_id`s had issues such as values missing from `uid` and `nodename` fields or fully-qualified hostname instead of the specified short hostname in the `nodename` field.
+Furthermore, on the OSS, `job_id`s had issues such as values missing from `uid` and `nodename` fields or fully-qualified hostname instead of the specified short hostname in the `nodename` field.
-Even more problematic was that sometimes `job_id` was malformed to an extent that we could not reliably parse information from it.
+Even more problematic was that sometimes `job_id` was malformed to the extent that we could not reliably parse information from it.
-For example, there were characters in the identifiers missing, overwritten or duplicated.
+For example, there were characters in the identifiers missing, overwritten, or duplicated.
 We had to discard these entries completely.
-We suspect that data race might be causing some these issues.
+We suspect that data race might be causing some of these issues.
 For example:

 `11317854`